 - N4.
-The Medway Local Plan (MLP) sets out the overall strategy for development in Medway Council for the Plan period 2026/27 to 2040/41, providing a framework for where and how new development can take place. - N5.
-The MLP aims to strengthen Medway's position in the economy and culture of the region, connected to its surrounding coast and countryside, with a thriving economy, where residents enjoy a good quality of life and there is a clear strategy for addressing climate change and strengthening natural assets. - N6.
-The strategic objectives of the Plan are built around the components of economic, social and environmental sustainability, with a cross-cutting aim for infrastructure investment and the development of an intrinsic value which boosts pride in the local area.
+The MLP sets out the overall strategy for development in Medway Council for the Plan period 2026/27 to 2040/41, providing a framework for where and how new development can take place. - N5.
+The MLP aims to strengthen Medway's economy and culture, which is connected to its surrounding coast and countryside, where residents can enjoy a good quality of life and there is a clear strategy for addressing climate change and strengthening natural assets. - N6.
+The strategic objectives of the Plan are built around the components of economic, social and environmental sustainability, with a cross-cutting aim for infrastructure investment and the development of an intrinsic value which encourages pride in the local area.